Nephilidae

 Distribution

-Nephilidae has a pantropical to subtropical distribution, with ranges spanning Africa, Asia, Australia, and the Americas.
+Nephilidae has a pantropical to subtropical distribution, with native ranges spanning Africa, Asia, Australia, and the Americas.
 The Trichonephila clavipes occurs naturally from Central and South America through the southern United States (Texas to North Carolina).
 Trichonephila clavata is native to East Asia (Japan, China, Korea, Taiwan) and has established in the eastern United States since approximately 2010, now documented from Georgia northward to Maryland and Ohio.
 The genus Nephilengys has a pantropical distribution including tropical Africa, Madagascar, the Indian Ocean islands, South and Southeast Asia, and Australasia.
 Herennia occurs in tropical Asia and Australasia.
 Clitaetra has a Gondwanan distribution across Africa, Madagascar, the Comoros, Mayotte, and Sri Lanka.

 Diet